xicu/slotemextremus/README.md

 Bugs:
 * STREAM_SCALING is not used
+* Clean                 # Detect a potential crossing of the line

 Little improvements:
-* Meta crossed flag up on crossing and down on cool_down
 * Line_X as a percentage
 * Use nanotime from capturerequest instead of system time